Issues Around The World

 mins

-As Nelson Mandela once said, “Education is the most powerful weapon which you can use to change the world”(Duncan).
-However, in many cases not everyone has equal access, let alone any access, to this powerful weapon.
+As Nelson Mandela once said, “Education is the most powerful weapon which you can use to change the world.”¹ However, in many cases, not everyone has equal access, or even any access to this powerful weapon.
 This lesson plan examines the determinants of educational inequality and the reasons behind its occurrence.

 Disclaimer